 Digital transformation has had a remarkable shelf life as a buzzword.
 We get it, it’s cringe, but you might as well get used to it because it’s here to say.
 Part of the cringe factor is the misuse or overuse or misuse of the term over the past year.
 A consensus definition of digital transformation remains elusive and fragmented at best.
 The only thing leaders unanimously agree on is that transformation is happening now, and, frankly, that is obvious.
 We’ve seen countless businesses get vacuumed up through the pandemic as they simply didn’t have the agility or the mindset to respond to their markets.
-Digital Transformation is here to stay, embrace this cringeworthy buzzword, and build out a strategy that will bring transformation to your organization and keep you competitive in 2021 and beyond.
+Digital Transformation is here to stay.
+Embrace this cringeworthy buzzword, and build out a strategy that will bring transformation to your organization and keep you competitive in 2023 and beyond.

-Because digital transformation is a relatively new concept, there is no map tailored to their businesses showing them how to ‘transform digitally.’
+Because digital transformation is a relatively new concept, no map is tailored to businesses showing them how to ‘transform digitally.’
 Meanwhile, software vendors are laughing all the way to the bank, taking advantage of the situation by positioning themselves as the answer to all your problems (before they even asked you what your concerns are!).
-While great for giving you a list of options (by default sorted by who's marketing team pays the most) doesn’t give you the answer to what you genuinely need for digital transformation.
-How can they, when they don't know your needs or overarching reasons for transformation.
+While great for giving you a list of options (by default sorted by who’s marketing team pays the most) doesn’t give you the answer to what you genuinely need for digital transformation.
+How can they, when they don’t know your needs or overarching reasons for transformation?

 One of the reasons we started Olive is that CIOs and IT leaders are aware of the need for digital transformation, but few know where to start.
 Moreover, fewer yet have taken the time to clarify what digital transformation means individually, what success looks like, what the benefits are and why it is crucial.
 So let’s clear a few things up.